Srijitha2188/Practice/README.md

 # Practice
-Using for practice case only
+Using for practice purpose only